firatbatar/6502Emulator/test/Instructions/README.md

 Tests uses the [`Unity`](https://github.com/ThrowTheSwitch/Unity) framework.
 What tests are doing is to test each instruction with different addressing modes and see if the results on the internal registers and the memory are as expected.

+### Group One Tests

+The [groupOne](./groupOne/) folder includes a main `groupOne.c` file which lays out a template for the tests, since the group one tests will be very similar to each other.
+Each tests needs to define certain macros in their own files like *SETUP* and necessary data and tests.
+Each tests runs the instruction three times with three data and test them according to the defined macros.

 ## Running The tests

 Each folder has its own `Makefile` to run the tests.
 To run the tests, navigate to the folder and run